test-kitchen/kitchen-dokken/README.md

 ```

 The `kitchen-converge` phase of the kitchen run uses the provisioner
-to upload cookbooks through the data container, then runs
+to upload cookbooks through the data container, then execs
 `chef-client` in the runner container.
 It does NOT install Chef, as it
 is has already mounted by the driver.
 The transport then commits the
-runner container, creating an image the only containers the changes
+runner container, creating an image that only contains the changes
 made by Chef.

 - List containers